Towards direct imaging and orbital parameter estimation of supermassive black hole binaries with spaceborne VLBI: Method

 We consider linear motion as the null hypothesis to be rejected in the attempt to detect orbital motion.
-This is based upon the assumption that if the objects are not gravitationally bound, they are most likely to be exhibiting linear motion on the small angular diameter scales a VLBI mission would probe.
-Sources on much larger orbital paths which could be the source of erroneous binary detections would likely appear as linear motion on these scales.
-Other potential sources of erroneous binary detection could be bright components in a relativistic jet exhibiting some relative motion on short timescales.
+This is based upon the assumption that if the objects are not gravitationally bound, they are most likely to be exhibiting linear motion on the small angular scales a VLBI mission can probe.
+Systems on much larger orbital paths, which could be the source of erroneous binary detections, would likely appear as linear motion on these scales.
+Other sources of erroneous binary detection can be imagined, for example, bright components in a relativistic jet exhibiting some relative motion on short timescales.
 In such cases, where it is feasible that relative motion may be non-linear, the other forms of evidence listed above would have to be carefully considered along with the goodness of fit of an orbit, determined using this approach.

 A useful metric for planning future VLBI missions is the number of observations required to confidently detect curvature in the observed motion.
-This expression is based on the need for the curvature in the trajectory to exceed the noise in the measurements.
-For an inclined, circular orbit, the number of observations required $N_{min}$ is
+This expression is based on the need for the curvature in the trajectory to exceed the uncertainty in the position measurements.
+For an inclined circular orbit, the number of observations, $N_{min}$, required is

-where $P_{\text{obs}}$ is the observed binary orbital period ($P_{\text{obs}}=(1+z) P_{\text{rest}}$), $t_{\text{cad}}$ is the cadence of observations and $a$ is the orbit semi-major axis. $\sigma_{\text{pos}}$ is the uncertainty on the position estimation.
+where $P_{\text{obs}}=(1+z)\,P_{\text{rest}}$, $t_{\text{cad}}$ is the cadence of observations, and $a$ is the orbit semi-major axis in angular units.
+Further, $k$ is a significance threshold, which we set to 5, and $\sigma_{\text{pos}}$ is the uncertainty on the position estimation.
 Appendix \ref{A:linear_motion} contains the full derivation of this analytic expression.
-The position angle of nodes does not enter the equation as its rotation does not affect the curvature of the orbit, only the orientation of the ellipse on the sky plane.
-Fig. \ref{f:Min_N} depicts $N_{\text{min}}$ for a circular, face-on orbit of varying semi-major axis and orbital period.
-Representative performance values for BHEX and the ngEHT have been used.
-An estimate for $\sigma_{\text{pos}}$ is calculated using the expression from \cite{rioja_precise_2020}

-where Signal-Noise Ratio (SNR) for both interferometers is calculated for a source with $F_{\nu,\text{tot}}=0.05$~Jy and assuming an average sensitivity of 4~mJy (determined from the BHEX simulations presented in Section \ref{s:bhex_binary}).
-However, the astrometric precision is further improved inversely proportional to \(\sim\)$\sqrt{N_\text{base}}$ where $N_\text{base}$ is the number of independent baselines given by $N_\text{base} = \frac{N_A(N_A - 1)}{2}$ and $N_A$ is the number of antenna in the array.
-This effect has been included in the generation of Fig. \ref{f:Min_N}.
-In the synthetic data simulations presented below we find that the number of scans at a given time does not significantly affect the astrometric precision.